If you’ve recently been diagnosed with MND, this section provides information on what to do next and guides you to further information you might need.

 Early discussion about symptom management can also help people with MND to plan ahead.

 Your nearest MND NZ Support Team Member can provide you and your family with information, education, advice and support.
-Support Workers visit face-to-face when possible.
+Support Team Members visit face-to-face when possible.
 They also provide email and telephone support.

 There is one medication approved for treatment of MND in New Zealand: Riluzole (Rilutek).
-Riluzole prolongs median survival by two to three months.
+Early research showed Riluzole may prolong median survival by 2-3 months, but a recent review has shown it may prolong survival for 6-19 months.
 For more information, click here.

 Some actions you might want to consider soon after diagnosis include: